Adult Guardianship - Background Information

 ► How does a Power of Attorney differ from a Guardianship?

-A Power of Attorney is power granted to another person to conduct any business that a person could do himself, such as banking, deal with real estate, pay taxes, make business transactions, or any other issue.
+A Power of Attorney is power granted to another person to conduct any business that a person could do themselves, such as banking, deal with real estate, pay taxes, make business transactions, or any other issue.
 Powers of attorney are often time-limited.
 The person granting the power of attorney must have capacity to make that decision and there is no court oversight.
 The person who has granted the power of attorney may withdraw it at any time.
 The court is not involved.

 You can watch short presentations about: